FaridFArab/RasmIO/rasm.io.crawler/ReadMe.md

 # Rasmio Crawler

-Rasmio Crawler is an application for crawling information about companies, peoples and the connected of these two to them.
+Rasmio Crawler is an application for crawling information about companies, peoples and the relation between them.

 ## Requirements
 - Python 3.7+